 Halifax, Nova Scotia B3J 3X8

 Telephone: 902-454-2198 (LRS administration only, not for lawyer referrals)

-Thank you for supporting the Legal Information Society of Nova Scotia through your LRS membership.
+Thank you for supporting the Legal Information Society of Nova Scotia and access to justice through your LRS membership.